-7th person in U.S. dies from suspected vape-related illness
+California man is seventh person to die from suspected vape-related illness

 Health officials in California confirmed that another patient has died from a vaping-related illness – at least the seventh reported death associated with a national outbreak of serious lung disease related to vaping or using e-cigarettes.

-The unnamed Tulare County resident died from “from complications related to the use of e-cigarettes,” according to the county Health and Human Services agency.
-The death was “suspected to be related to severe pulmonary injury associated with vaping,” Tulare County Public Health Officer Karen Haught said in a statement.
+The unnamed Tulare County man died from “complications related to the use of e-cigarettes,” according to the county Health and Human Services Agency.
+The 40-year-old had been in the hospital for “several weeks” before his death, said department spokeswoman Jan Winslow.
+He had a history of vaping, though Winslow said officials were still investigating what products he used.

+Though his death certificate would state he died due to vaping, Winslow said the man also had “some complicating illnesses” that she could not disclose to The Post.

-The death was announced Monday, the same day Gov. Gavin Newsom, D, took executive action to crack down on e-cigarette use in the state, where at least one other vaping-related fatality has been reported, in Los Angeles County.
+The death was announced Monday, the same day Gov. Gavin Newsom, a Democrat, took executive action to crack down on e-cigarette use in California, where at least one other vaping-related fatality has been reported, in Los Angeles County.

 Heath officials in Tulare County did not disclose the patient’s age or the type of e-cigarette product this person had used.
 So far, the county has had three reports of pulmonary illness linked to vaping, the health department said.

-The California case came a week after the death of a Kansas resident, which believed to be the sixth such death nationwide.
+The California case came a week after the death of a Kansas resident, which was believed to be the sixth such death nationwide.
 Health officials in Indiana, Illinois, Oregon and Minnesota have also reported fatalities from sudden-onset illnesses that officials linked to vaping.

 Several of these cases have involved a middle-aged or older person.

-At least 380 cases of lung illness have been reported, according to the last available tally from the Centers for Disease Control.
+At least 380 cases of lung illness have been reported, according to the last available tally from the Centers for Disease Control and Prevention.
 All reported cases had a history of using vape pens, and most of them had reported a history of using e-cigarette products containing THC.

+Patients reported symptoms of coughing, shortness of breath, fatigue, and in some instances, vomiting or diarrhea.

-However, the CDC cautions that health experts do not yet know the cause of these illnesses, and have not isolated a single e-cigarette product as the underlying culprit.
+However, the CDC cautions that health experts do not yet know the cause of these illnesses and have not isolated a single e-cigarette product as the underlying culprit.
+The agency said there has been no evidence of a common infectious cause, and therefore they suspect that a form of chemical exposure has made the patients ill.

 Officials have rushed to respond to a sudden rash of respiratory illnesses among otherwise healthy people who have used e-cigarettes or other vaping products.
-Last week, President Trump announced his administration would move to ban most e-cigarettes.
+Last week, President Donald Trump announced that his administration would move to ban most e-cigarettes.

 On Monday, Newsom ordered state officials to “reduce youth vaping consumption” and allocated $20 million for a campaign to raise awareness among youth.